vczh-libraries/Document/Cpp.md

     - [ ] Connect function with forward declarations
     - [ ] Instantiate functions with all non-default template arguments specified.
     - [ ] When evaluating a function with incomplete types, local variable types are cached in `gaContext`
+    - [ ] Specialization recognized but not used
   - [ ] `template` on classes.
-    - [ ] Nested template declaration.
     - [ ] Instantiate classes with all non-default template arguments specified.
     - [ ] Child type evaluation.
       - [ ] `v::t`
     - [ ] Member type evaluation.
       - [ ] `v.f`, `v->f`, `v.*f`, `v->*f`, `v::f`
     - [ ] `TestFunctionQualifier` should take care of `this` when it points to a generic type.
+    - [ ] Specialization recognized but not used
   - [ ] Make generic `Expr::Ptr` in `Calculator` case.
   - [ ] Generate HTML and check.
 - [ ] More refactorings